A simplified 80/20 concept to eat clean

 The core and also the real challenge of clean eating is the habit-alteration.
 This is by the way also the focus of my website LeanJumpStart.com.

-As the ultimate un-fad diet, a “clean eating diet” does not tell you to lose weight, but instead shows you how to get healthy.
+As the ultimate un-fad diet, clean eating does not tell you to lose weight, but instead shows you how to get healthy.
 It highlights the idea of eating the right type of foods to make your body function better.

 The primary goal is changing how you think about, select, and consume foods.
-Weight loss – if wished – will just be the by-product or end product of the entire process.
+Weight loss will just be the end product of the entire process.

 4. Health benefits